 Each student is expected to take an active role in performing each of the lab exercises offered.
 In order to meet this requirement it is necessary that the student arrive for laboratory on time (12:45 PM) and remain engaged in the work until the group's recorder turns in the laboratory report or the scheduled lab period ends, whichever is earlier.
-If a student needs to miss part or all of the lab period in order to attend athletic events, music performances, the requirements of other classes, etc. he or she should make arrangements to do the lab at another time when the entire lab period can be devoted to the work.
-In cases where the student arrives late, leaves early, or appears disengaged from the effort of the group it is customary to reduce the student's score on that exercise relative to that received by the other members of the group.
+If the student arrives late, leaves early, or appears disengaged from the effort of the group it is customary to reduce the student's score on that exercise relative to that received by the other members of the group.
 The amount of this reduction is at the discretion of the instructor and will depend upon the degree to which the student's absence or lack of engagement impacts the work of the group.

-Students who miss a laboratory for any reason will be expected to make up the work while another laboratory section is in session.
-Make arrangements with your instructor to complete missed experiments as promptly as possible.
-If arrangement to make up work is not made within one week of the student's return, a grade of zero will be awarded for that exercise.
-In the case of foreseeable absences such as athletic events, business or class related trips, etc., the student should arrange to make up the lab with another section doing the same experiment, possibly before the laboratory period in question is missed.
-In any case, all makeup work must be completed on or before the last day of lab on Friday, December 5, 2008.
+Students who miss a laboratory for any reason will be expected to make up the work while another laboratory section is in session within one week of the student's return to class.
+Make arrangements to complete missed experiments with the instructor of the lab in which you expect to do the work.
+If the work is not made up within one week of the student's return to class, a grade of zero will be awarded for that exercise.
+In the case of foreseeable absences such as athletic events, music performances, business or class related trips, etc., it's ordinarily to the student's benefit to arrange to make up the lab with another lab section doing the same experiment, possibly before the laboratory period in question is missed.
+In any case, all makeup work must be completed and the student checked out on or before Friday, April 24, 2009 as after that date the lab will be prepared for the final lab experiment and no other work will be permitted.